mgmontenegrocal/mgmontenegrocal.github.io/content/_index.md

     id: about
     content:
       title: Welcome!

-      I am an Economics Ph.D.
-Candidate at University of Glasgow.

-      I am currently doing an internship in the Bundesbank, after this, I will start looking for positions.
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
   - block: skills